THANK YOU TO ALL MY PATIENT AND AWESOME READERS (AND REVIEWERS)! yoU GUYS ROCK!

 "No." He admitted, and Loki began to feel his world crumble even as the Allfather continued.
 "In the aftermath of the battle I went into the temple and I found a baby."
 He told him.
 "Small for a Giant's offspring, abandoned, suffering, left to die.
 Laufey's son."
 Loki shuddered unnoticably.

 "Laufeyson?"
 He whispered, thinking of the cruel old giant king, who had looked down upon him with an expression he had never, and still could not, put a name to.
 He was the son of Laufey?
-Of the giant he had killed?
+Of that monster?

 "Why?"
 Loki hissed, anger beginning to seep in where fear and sadness had been.
-In ignorance of his heritage, he had committed patricide.
+In ignorance of his heritage, he had conspired to commit patricide, was still going to, for Asgard.
 Because of the Allfather.
 "You were knee-deep in Jotun blood.
 Why would you take me?"
 Odin took a weak step forwards.